Carmina Cantabrigiensia - The Cambridge Songs - Music

 The musical group is simple: a choir, made up of male and female voices, and a small chamber orchestra.

-Some songs are for soloist singers, one is a cappella and one is with a solo instrument which forms a duet with a soloist singer.
+a cappella and one is with a solo instrument which forms a duet with a soloist singer.
 These choices were made with a view to interpret in a modern way song words which, though one thousand years old, still keep all their original charm.

 The harmonization envisages a choir made up of about thirty voices and a string orchestra composed of four violins, two violas, two cellos and a double bass.
 As the choir voices grow, so too in proportion should the instruments grow.